anandwana001/AndroidStudioShortcut/README.md

 # AndroidStudioShortcut

-This repository will contain all the shortcuts to be use in Android Studio, Code Style files, theme configuration files, terminal commands, Macros, Important plugins, copyright files.
+This repository will contain most of the shortcuts to use in Android Studio to make hassel free work, Code Style files, theme configuration files, terminal commands, Macros, Important plugins, copyright files.